chattarajoy/Udacity-Data-Analyst-Nanodegree-Projects/P07 AB Testing/README.md

 *Give a high-level description of the follow up experiment you would run, what your hypothesis would be, what metrics you would want to measure, what your unit of diversion would be, and your reasoning for these choices.*

 >A follow-up experiment could be based upon motivation with only a slight change from the previous experiment.
 It would require a method to approximate the number of hours that each student dedicated to the material in the first week.
-If a student committed less than the recommended number of hours, a message would pop-up upon login before the start of the second week to motivate the student to commit more time by showing success stories of students who have already completed the nanodegree.Those that met the recommended number of hours wouldn’t get a direct message but could still access this repository of interviews from their course homepage under the ’Resources’ tab.
+If a student committed less than the recommended number of hours, a message would pop-up upon login before the start of the second week to motivate the student to commit more time by showing success stories of students who have already completed the nanodegree.Those that met the recommended number of hours wouldn't get a direct message but could still access this repository of interviews from their course homepage under the 'Resources' tab.

-> My hypothes is is that the message would motivate some students who might otherwise drop out during the 14-day trial to continue past and possibly complete the course.
+> My hypothesis is is that the message would motivate some students who might otherwise drop out during the 14-day trial to continue past and possibly complete the course.
 It would also not affect those people that would otherwise continue through the trial and complete the course had there been no pop-upmessage.
-In this case,the overall student experience in the forums could be more energized and improve beyond the ﬁrst week,and coaching resources would be used on more enthusiastic and dedicated students.
+In this case,the overall student experience in the forums could be more energized and improve beyond the first week,and coaching resources would be used on more enthusiastic and dedicated students.
-Considering this design, retention rate would be the best way to test our hypothesis.
-Being that we would divert trafﬁc evenly among the control and experimental groups, the most suitable invariant metric would be the number of user-id's to complete checkout and enroll in the course.
-It would be practical at this point, to divert students into the control or experiment group.
-It’s worth noting that this experiment would likely take longer to conduct.
+Considering this design, retention rate would be the best way to test our hypothesis*(Evaluation metric is Retention Rate)*.
+Being that we would divert traffic evenly among the control and experimental groups, the most suitable *invariant metric* would be the number of user-id's to complete checkout and enroll in the course.
+It would be practical at this point, to divert students into the control or experiment group *(Unit of Diversion is user-id)*.
+It's worth noting that this experiment would likely take longer to conduct.